 For 15 years, from 2006 to 2021 our family owned and operated a dog food store.
-A constant stream of dogs came through our store with allergies, yeast infections, digestion problems, skin problems, excessive scratching, and other conditions that required constant trips to the veterinarian.
+We witnessed a constant stream of dogs through our store with food allergies, yeast overgrowth, sensitive stomachs, skin problems, excessive scratching, and other problems that required constant trips to the veterinarian.

 THE UNDERLYING CAUSE - LEAKY GUT

-The doctor put me on a strict diet of no grain, bread, potatoes, high glycemic carbohydrates, sugar, or anything with sugar in it and 6 months later I was a new man.
+The doctor put me on a strict diet of vegetables, legumes, meat protein, and fat (olive oil).
+No grain, especially products made with highly processed grain like bread, cereals, pasta, etc. No high glycemic carbohydrates, white or sweet potatoes, sugar, or anything with sugar in it (like ketchup, sodas, salad dressings, etc.) and 6 months later I was a new man.

 SEEKING A SOLUTION - A Ph.D in GUT BIOLOGY

-We told him we wanted to make a kibble dog food to heal Leaky Gut and prevent it from developing in the future, that would be the healthiest, most nutritious kibble dog food possible.
+I told him we wanted to make a kibble dog food that would be the healthiest, most nutritious kibble dog food possible.

 DIET IS THE CAUSE - DIET IS THE SOLUTION